Table of Contents

 Tone Changer.
 "Shift to neutral, fewer adjectives."
 Output was acceptable but conservative.
 It removed personality alongside the hype.
 Useful for vendor-quote sections, less so for opening hooks.

 AI Translator.
 Translated a 600-word post to Spanish and German.
-The Spanish read fluently to a native speaker we ran it past.
+The Spanish read fluently to a native speaker we checked it with.
 The German had two awkward phrasings.
 Output quality is comparable to DeepL; the workflow integration is the actual value.

 Spell Checker.
 Catches what a browser spell checker catches.
 Functional, unremarkable.